 I went to see the new Wonder Woman movie on Friday night, and had an absolute blast!
 It was such a good movie, I can highly recommend it to you all!

 The story is basically a very extended flashback, which begins with Diana Prince receiving a briefcase from Wayne Enterprises – inside is the photograph that is shown in Batman vs Superman of Wonder Woman during the First World War.
 Diana then basically goes on a reminiscence that lasts a little over two hours, of how she grew up on the paradise island of Themyscira, and shows us the Amazons in all their fighting glory.
-Paradise is shattered when Steve Trevor crash-lands a plane on the shores, leading to a group of German soldiers breaking through the magical barrier and battle the Amazons on the beach.
+Paradise is shattered when Steve Trevor crash-lands a plane on the shores, leading to a group of German soldiers breaking through the magical barrier and subsequently doing battle with the Amazons on the beach.
 While the warrior women are victorious, Diana’s aunt General Antiope is killed.
-Questioning Trevor, the Amazons refuse to aid in the war, fearing the involvement of Ares, the god of war.
+Questioning Trevor, the Amazons learn of The Great War but Queen Hyppolita refuses to lend their aid, fearing the involvement of Ares, the god of war.
 Diana, nevertheless, sails with Trevor back to the modern world of 1918, and arrives in London keen to get to the Front.

 Trevor, Diana and their small band makes it across to Belgium, where the suffering of the common people affects Diana quite significantly.
 Refusing to wait any longer, she leaps over the top of the trenches in full Wonder Woman regalia and basically takes the German lines single-handed.
 Discovering that General Erich Ludendorff (who was actually a real-life figure during this time – the more you know!) is holding a gala reception nearby, and convinced that Ludendorff is Ares, Diana and the team infiltrate the party but Steve stops her from killing him.
 At the height of the gala, a gas canister is launched at the nearby village they had just liberated, and Diana rages at Steve for allowing it to happen.
 She rushes off to pursue Ludendorff, who has arrived at a military installation to oversee Maru’s new poison gas loaded onto an airplane to attack London.
 Diana kills Ludendorff, but is shocked to see that the soldiers have not stopped their work.